Boulger History, Family Crest & Coats of Arms

 Early Origins of the Boulger family

-Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very ancient times, and, even today, the name is only very rarely found outside the province of Leinster in Ireland.
+The surname Boulger was first found in Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very ancient times, and, even today, the name is only very rarely found outside the province of Leinster in Ireland.

 Early History of the Boulger family

 This web page shows only a small excerpt of our Boulger research.
 Another 181 words (13 lines of text) covering the years 1570, 1608, 1672, and 1679 are included under the topic Early Boulger History in all our PDF Extended History products and printed products wherever possible.

 Numerous spelling variations of the surname Boulger exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Bollger, Bulger, Boulger, O'Bolger, O'Bulger, Bolger, Bolgire, Bulgire, O'Bulgire, O'Bolgire and many more.

 Early Notables of the Boulger family (pre 1700)

 More information is included under the topic Early Boulger Notables in all our PDF Extended History products and printed products wherever possible.